Abitdavy/flutter_meals_app/README.md

-# meals_app
+# YumYum

-A new Flutter project.
+A flutter meals app using List model for the data.

 ## Getting Started